-A mistake that I’ve made a few times was to create a warmer that I thought would be a lot of fun, but that required a lot of language I’d never taught the students before.
+A mistake that I’ve made a few times was to create a warmer that I thought would be a lot of fun, but that required a lot of languages I’d never taught the students before.
 While these were in fact fun, they took up to a third of the class to complete.
 They were more like auxiliary lessons than warmers.

 Trap # 2: Making it a core part of the lesson.

-Another mistake that I’ve made was trying to incorporate some of the target language into the warmer.
+Another mistake that I’ve made was trying to incorporate some of the target languages into the warmer.
 At the time I remember thinking I was being very clever and that it would gel together seamlessly.
 What instead happened was that I got a lot of questions and or had students generate a lot of mistakes because I hadn’t prepared them for the new language point.
-If you want to incorporate core target language in your warmer, make sure that it is passive or you’ll find that your warm up isn’t really a warm up.
+If you want to incorporate core target language in your warmer, make sure that it is passive or you’ll find that your warm-up isn’t really a warm up.
 It’s… something else.

-Trap # 3: Don’t start over for late comers.
+Trap # 3: Don’t start over for latecomers.

 Sometimes I’ve run into the situation where students will walk into the classroom while I’m in the middle of a song.
 As a teacher, I had two choices 1)start the song over 2) let it play out.
-In my experience it’s much better to just play the song out.
+In my experience, it’s much better to just play the song out.
 If I keep restarting an activity and re-explaining it, I end up losing the attention of the students who were there on time.